-Theatre22 seeks to be a forum where artists and audiences alike are brought to the experience of awareness, understanding and healing of the human condition and the recovery of the spirit through the gifts of the performing arts and entertainment.
+Theatre22 is a forum where audiences and artists alike experience awareness, understanding, and healing of the human condition through the performing arts.

 Corey McDaniel ~ Founder